weberdaniel/reactive-cpp/README.md

 <img src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/output.png" width="30%" alt><br>

+Note also that before terminating the children, a demonitor operation takes place, otherwise there would be a cyclic behavior, e.g. an actor terminates, the supervisor kicks in, an actor terminates, the supervisor kicks in.

 ## Actor Frameworks and Reactive Design

 Actor Frameworks are a crucial building block for Artificial Intelligence.
 Actor Frameworks have been first introduced by